 I’m so excited to write my first fashion and style post- gardening in style in the fall of 2020.
 If you have been following along with me, which I hope you have, I wrote a post “Saying Goodbye to Summer 2020”-and Hello to a Fresh Home for Fall!
-Where we say goodbye to summer-well, almost!!!
+Where we say goodbye to summer-well!!!
 Fall is just around the corner.
-It will be sweater weather and cool off so I can get that long list of outdoor projects done.
-But, let’s not focus on that right now.
+It will be sweater weather and cool off so I can get that extensive list of outdoor projects done.
+But let’s not focus on that right now.
 I want to talk about fall gardening in style and comfort.

 I love FALL.
 It’s one of my favorite seasons.
 The cool breezes replace the scorching sun and hot winds.
 Don’t get me wrong.
 I love summer too.
 But after three months of 95 degrees and 80% humidity, I am ready to cool off.
 And sure enough, I got what I wished for.
 The temperature has dropped from 95 degrees to 65 overnight.
 Thank goodness we will get one more blast of summer this weekend before the cooler fall weather completely sets in.

 Several of the volumes I’ve been reading lately have gone beyond plants to address the question of what to wear in the garden.
 I hadn’t before considered fashion in gardening (some would say I never consider it anywhere else, either) or it seems an odd notion.
 Or is it just these writers’ notions that are odd.
 Comfortable, easily washed clothes are what I wear in the garden.
 Gardening can be tough on the knees since so much of it is performed from a kneeling position, so I’ve learned that long pants are generally a better idea than shorts.
 From time to time, I’ve considered buying a pair of special gardening trousers with padded knees, but I’m sure they would always be in the wash or otherwise unavailable when wanted.
 I’ve tried knee pads but found them uncomfortable.

 Gardening in Style in the Fall of 2020